AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/integrations/google-adwords.md

 ![](../assets/Google_Adwords_logo.png)

 You did your research, you created your ads, you launched your campaign.
-Now it\'s time to analyze your ad spend data and see if your money is being spent effectively.
+Now it's time to analyze your ad spend data and see if your money is being spent effectively.
 Using your ad spend data, you can [measure campaign ROI by marrying your advertising cost and the customer lifetime value (CLV)](../data-analyst/analysis/roi-ad-camp.md) of users acquired from your campaigns.

-Let\'s get started by entering our Google Adwords credentials into MBI:
+Let us get started by entering our Google Adwords credentials into MBI:

 1. Go to the Connections page under **Manage Data > Integrations**.
 1. Click the **Add Integration** button, located on the upper-right side of the screen.